-UITs purchased through a fee-based investment advisory account do not result in any additional compensation to your Sales Representative; however, the advisory account's fee will be applied to the UIT asset value.
+UITs purchased through a fee-based investment advisory account do not result in any additional compensation to your Financial Advisor; however, the advisory account's fee will be applied to the UIT asset value.

 In addition to the dealer concession, UIT sponsors generally pay Morgan Stanley additional sales concessions based on the overall volume of UIT sales in a particular trust during the initial offering period.
 The sales volume required to be eligible to receive these additional amounts vary by UIT sponsor and by trust, and the additional amounts that Morgan Stanley receives for such sales may also differ.
 Amounts may be up to 0.175% in addition to the standard dealer concession.
-Morgan Stanley generally retains the additional volume-based concessions it receives and, except in limited circumstances, does not pay any portion of such amounts to your Sales Representative.
+Morgan Stanley generally retains the additional volume-based concessions it receives and, except in limited circumstances, does not pay any portion of such amounts to your Financial Advisor.
 Morgan Stanley does not receive an additional volume-based concession on units purchased through fee-based investment advisory accounts.
-However, when determining the payout level that Morgan Stanley will receive on eligible (nonfee-based) units, UIT sponsors generally include the volume of sales of fee-based units.